Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 While experience buffers are common in classical RL to enhance learning efficiency, their utilization in MORL differs somewhat.
 In MORL, the agent aims to learn multiple policies simultaneously, which can impact how experiences are stored and shared.
 Hence, the choice of how to manage experience buffers in MORL is influenced by the need to support the learning of multiple policies.

-\paragraph{Replacement.} The classic way to organize an experience buffer is to store experiences based on their recency, where old experiences are discarded for new ones, also called first-in first-out (FIFO).
+\paragraph{Replacement.} The classic way to organize an experience buffer is to store experiences based on their recency, where old experiences are discarded for new ones, also called first-in-first-out (FIFO).
 However, the problem with this kind of reasoning in MORL is that the sequence of experiences sampled by policies on different ends of the PF will probably be very different.
 Hence, the stored information may not be very useful to improve some policies.
 Thus, this replacement criterion of the buffer could be changed to include multi-objective criteria.
 Instead of replacing all the experiences in the buffer at each iteration, some elected experiences could stay in the buffer for various iterations.
-This allows keeping a diverse set of experiences in the buffer.
-For example, \citeA{abels_dynamic_2019} propose to store the return of a sequence of experiences as a signature for the sequence in the replay buffer and a crowding distance operator \cite{deb_fast_2002} is used to keep diversity of experiences in the buffer.
+This allows for keeping a diverse set of experiences in the buffer.
+For example, \citeA{abels_dynamic_2019} proposes to store the return of a sequence of experiences as a signature for the sequence in the replay buffer and a crowding distance operator \cite{deb_fast_2002} is used to keep the diversity of experiences in the buffer.

 \paragraph{Selection.} Independently, the way to select which experience to use from the buffer to improve a policy can also include multi-objective criteria.
-The simplest sampling strategy is to uniformly pick experiences from the buffer.
-Yet this strategy might select a lot of experiences leading to poor learning.
+The simplest sampling strategy is to pick experiences from the buffer uniformly.
+However, this strategy might select a lot of experiences leading to poor learning.
 As in classical RL, one way to improve the quality of these samples is to rely on priorities \shortcite{schaul_prioritized_2016}.
-Notably, this technique has been adapted to MORL settings where each policy keeps its own priority based on its weights \cite{abels_dynamic_2019,alegre_sample-efficient_2023}.
+Notably, this technique has been adapted to MORL settings, where each policy keeps its own priority based on its weights \cite{abels_dynamic_2019,alegre_sample-efficient_2023}.

-\paragraph{Neighborhood size.} Instead of having either one buffer for all policies, or one buffer per policy, an intermediate granularity of buffers could be shared between neighbor policies.
-This way, the experiences in the buffer should be collected by policies which are close to the one being updated.
-The only existing work found to address this idea is an ablation study presented in \citeA{chen_combining_2020}.
+\paragraph{Neighborhood size.} Instead of having either one buffer for all policies or one buffer per policy, an intermediate granularity of buffers could be shared between neighboring policies.
+In this way, the experiences in the buffer should be collected by policies that are close to the one being updated.
+The only existing work that has been found to address this idea is an ablation study presented in \citeA{chen_combining_2020}.

-\subsubsection{Sampling strategy}
+\subsubsection{Sampling Strategy}